miykael/atlasreader/paper/paper.md

 A major advantage of magnetic resonance imaging (MRI) over other neuroimaging methods is its capability to noninvasively locate a region of interest (ROI) in the human brain.
-For example, using functional MRI, we are able to pinpoint where in the brain a certain cognitive process shows higher activation than usual.
+For example, using functional MRI, we are able to pinpoint where in the brain a cognitive task elicits higher activation relative to a control.
 But just knowing the Cartesian coordinate of such a ROI is not useful if we cannot assign it a neuroanatomical label.
 For this reason, MRI images are usually normalized into a common template space [@fonov2011unbiased], where well-established atlases can be used to associate a given coordinate with the label of a brain region.
 Most major neuroimaging software packages provide some